wp-plugins/thrivehive/readme.txt

 == Changelog ==
-V 1.21 Fix for Youtube tracking environment url
+V 1.22 Fix for YouTube embed showing up at top of page/post V 1.21 Fix for Youtube tracking environment url
 V 1.20 Major release supporting new shortcodes for youtube and image gallery, LinkedIn and Yelp widget buttons, V 1.10 Fixed a bug for opening blog posts in thrivehive